 Try growing Asian greens such as bok choy, mizuna, or Chinese cabbage!
-These tasty and popular “gourmet” leaves can be rather expensive in grocery stories but they are very easy to grow—and fast growers, especially in cool weather.
+These tasty and popular “gourmet” leaves can be rather expensive in grocery stores but they are super easy to grow—and fast growers, especially in cool weather.
 Enjoy healthy greens all winter!

 Sowing Seeds Outside

 Rake a general-purpose organic fertilizer into the soil before planting.
 Mark out drills about half an inch deep and six to 10 inches apart.
 Sow seeds thinly along the drills then cover with soil and water well.
 Once germinated, thin the seedlings in stages to their final spacings – usually six to 12 inches apart, depending on what you’re growing.

 Our Garden Planner automatically spaces plants at their recommended minimum spacings, so you know exactly how many plants you can grow in the space you have.

 Alternatively, sow your Asian leaves into plug trays before transplanting later on.
 This has the advantage of enabling you to get plants growing while outdoor space is still occupied by another crop, and makes slug damage of tender seedlings less of a problem.
 Fill plug trays with all-purpose potting soil, firm it down, then sow one or two seeds into each cell.
 Cover with more potting soil, water them, and keep in a bright spot to germinate.
 The seedlings will be ready to plant out about four weeks later.

 Seed mixes can be sown straight into containers for cut-and-come-again pickings.
 Scatter the seeds evenly, not too thickly, onto the surface, before covering with more potting soil.
 The seedlings shouldn’t need thinning.

 Plant plug-raised seedlings using a dibber or similar to make the holes, then firm the plants into place.
 Water well after planting.